BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 ## Exploratory Data Analysis

+After this union of weather and flight data, we examine the combined data and look for any trends that may guide us towards analysis strategies.

 ![](./figures/MonthlyDelaysCancelsByAirport.png)

 Contrary to what we would expect, there are some significant differences between departure and arrival delays and cancellations.
 Miami has many more departure delays than arrival delays in the summer, and a lesser but reversed effect is true at JFK.
 Miami is known for having frequent thunderstorms during the summer; perhaps they affect the departure process more than the arrival process.
 Also notice that there is a large cancellation spike for Miami in September.
 This was likely caused by Hurricane Irma in September 2017, which shut down Miami International Airport.
 Because our weather does not account for actual hurricanes, if we left these cancelled flights in, the model would associate the heavy rain and wind with a lot of cancellations here.
 Therefore, we should remove them.